Mobile

 Objective Zero

-On average, 20 veterans die due to suicide everyday in the US, rate which is 20 percent higher than the civilian population.
+On average, 20 veterans die due to suicide everyday in the US, a rate which is 20 percent higher than the civilian population.
 Justin Miller, the co-founder of Objective Zero, understands what it is like to suffer from mental health issues as a veteran, as he planned to take his own life until a six hour phone call with a friend saved him.
 As a result, Miller and his life saving friend, Chris Mercado, decided to make this much needed app for veterans everywhere.

 The app, which is currently under development, will connect veterans instantly with other veterans who have received suicide prevention training.
 The veterans can then communicate via text, phone or video.
 The nonprofit app will also contain a range of suicide prevention resources for those in need, as well as a chat room to help connect users to a larger support community of other veterans.
 Furthermore, additional activities will be available through the app such as meditation and mindfulness.